TillF/WASA-SED/docs/index.md

 ```
 <br>
 *Subasin-ID*: Map-ID of sub-basin<br>
-*Area*:    Area of each sub-basin in \[km2\] (including reservoir areas)<br>
+*Area*:    Area of sub-basin in \[km²\] (including reservoir areas)<br>
-*nbr*:     Number of LU units in each sub-basin<br>
+*nbr*:     Number of landscape units (LUs) in sub-basin<br>
-*LU-IDs*:      List of LU-Ids which occur in this specific sub-basin<br>
+*LU-IDs*:      List of LU-ids which occur in this specific sub-basin<br>
-*areal fraction*:	Fraction of each LU unit within each sub-basin \[-]
+*areal fraction*:	Fraction of each LU within the sub-basin \[-]

-Example: In ```do.dat```, it was specified that 10 sub-basins are simulated with the WASA model.
+Example: In ```do.dat```, it was specified that 10 sub-basins are to be simulated with the WASA model.
 Accordingly, the file ```hymo.dat``` above contains the specification of 10 sub-basins, with the map IDs 49, 50,  1, … 29.
-The first sub-basin has a Map ID of 49 and an area of 10 km2.
+The first sub-basin has a Map ID of 49 and an area of 10 km².
 Within this sub-basin, four different landscape units can be identified with the LU-IDs 19, 87, 90 and 135.
 The first LU (ID 19) covers an area of 35.7 % (0.357) of the total area of the sub-basin, the second one 14.7 %, the third one 21.4 % and the last one 28.2 % (total 100 %).

-Important: Any subbasin that is not listed in the file ```routing.dat``` will be ignored.
+Important: Any sub-basin that is not listed in the file ```routing.dat``` will be ignored.

+When the area of a sub-basin is set to zero, the soilwater-calculations in this basin are skipped.
+This may be useful when introducing dummy-basins for routing reasons.

 **2)** ```soter.dat``` <br>
 \[can be generated with the lumpR package\]